Fort Hamilton: Description

 The original fort later became the Officers' Club and now houses the Community Club.
 The caponier, a miniature fort guarding the main fort's gate, now houses the Harbor Defense Museum.
 Other notable landmarks include the Robert E. Lee House, where Lee, then a captain, resided while post engineer of the garrison, and Colonels' Row, six historic townhouses that used to house senior officers.
 All of these structures are listed on the National Register of Historic Places.

 In the 2000s, the historic parade field that once lay behind the old New York Area Command (NYAC) Headquarters Building and the Military Personnel Office, former site of numerous ceremonies and festivities, was developed into swiftly built privatized housing.
 The historic flag pole and cannon are still present at the site, near the old headquarters building and across from the Post Exchange barber shop.

 In 2007, the historic brick barracks, located on the plot of land within Pershing Loop on the eastern portion of the base, which formerly housed the New York Area Command's Ceremonial Platoon and Military Police Company, was demolished.
 The ceremonial platoon, consisting of only infantrymen, once performed funeral honors and ceremonial functions (such as deployment as color guards in New York City parades, or firing cannons to start the New York City Marathon), in the greater N.Y. area, including Long Island, New York City, as well as parts of New Jersey, along with the 26th Army Band unit that was similar to the Old Guard in Washington, D.C.

 A Civil War-era experimental 20-inch Rodman gun, one of two remaining and the largest gun produced by either side in that period, is in John Paul Jones Park immediately north of the fort.
 Numerous shells for this weapon are displayed on the fort grounds.
 An ex-Navy 12"/45 caliber Mark V Mod 8 gun is also displayed on post, representative of the type of weapon the fort had in the Endicott era.

 Education

 On-post residents, including their dependents, are in the New York City Department of Education school district.
-There are no schools within the boundary of the military installation.
 The zoned K-8 school is P.S./I.S.
 104 The Fort Hamilton School, and the public high school in the area is Fort Hamilton High School.